Meberem/LibraryManager-wiki/Using-LibMan-in-Visual-Studio.md

 This will download a NuGet package and add it to your project so LibMan will run as part of the build operation for that project in future builds.

 ![Enable Restore On Build: Adds a NuGet package to your project](https://user-images.githubusercontent.com/17131343/42007019-49bb0546-7a32-11e8-9e63-5cb48c791121.png)

+When Restore on Build is enabled, the menu item will offer to **Disable Restore Client-Side Libraries on Build**.
+If you choose this option, the LibMan NuGet package will be removed from the project and the client-side libraries will no longer be restored on each build.

+Regardless of the Restore on Build setting, you can manually restore by activating the **Restore Client-Side Libraries** command at any time.

 ## UI Elements
 Various elements include: